-During 2016 and 2015, Seaboard contributed \$51 million and \$26 million, respectively, to STF, its newly formed 50% joint venture, for construction of a pork processing facility in Sioux City, Iowa.
-As the joint venture obtained third-party financing in March 2016, the original subscription agreement was amended to modify the total contribution amount and timing of payments.
+During 2016 and 2015, Seaboard contributed \$51 million and \$26 million, respectively, to STF, its newly formed 50% ioint venture, for construction of a pork processing facility in Sioux City, Iowa, As the joint venture obtained third-party financing in March 2016, the original subscription agreement was amended to modify the total contribution amount and timing of payments.
 Seaboard's remaining commitment of approximately \$73 million is expected to be contributed in 2017.
 In addition to capital contributions, Seaboard also agreed to provide a portion of the hogs to be processed at the facility.
 During 2016, Seaboard acquired hog inventory and related assets through acquisitions of existing farm operations for a total investment of \$219 million.
 These assets increased Seaboard's hog production capacity to meet the majority of such hog supply commitment for single shift processing at the new plant.
 Seaboard anticipates buying additional hog inventory and related assets during 2017 to further increase its hog supply capacity.
 See Note 12 to the consolidated financial statements for further discussion of the significant acquisitions.
-The new pork processing facility is expected to be capable of processing an additional three million market hogs annually by operating a second shift.
+The new pork processing facility is expected to begin operations in mid-2017.
+During the first quarter of 2017, STF announced plans to expand the pork processing plant to be capable of processing an additional three million market hogs annually by operating a second shift.
 The expansion is estimated to cost approximately \$47 million, of which Seaboard could be required to commit up to 50% of the amount.